Autour de la Sombre

 • Arrival : Path to the mobile phone mast, at the separation of the roads to Herbeil and Echamel

-• Towns crossed : Laval-sur-Luzège, Saint-Merd-de-Lapleau
+• Towns crossed : Laval-sur-Luzège and Saint-Merd-de-Lapleau

 Altimetric profile